kristiyanto/P3/README.md

 ```
 #### iTraq for Labelled  Quantification
 This container compute proteomics quantification for Labelled proteomics raw data, using iTraq from [MSnbase](http://bioconductor.org/packages/release/bioc/html/MSnbase.html).
 Input: raw files (```*.mzml```, ```*.mgf```, ```*.mzxml```, ```*.ms2```, ```*.pkl```) and idenfification files (```*.mzid```).
 Output: ```LabelledQuant.txt``` a tab deliminated file with the protein names and the spectrum counts, and ```evalue.txt``` a tab deliminated file of the evalue of the spectrums for further analysis.

+More detailed information about the pipeline is available [here](itraquant/MANUAL/).
 To run the container:
 ```
 docker pull kristiyanto/p3:itraquant
 docker run --rm -v /c/Users/path/to/files:/root/data kristiyanto/p3:itraquant
 ```

 #### iTRaq for Labelled Quantification (Full Pipeline)
 iTraq: This is a complete pipeline for labelled proteomics quantification.
 Input: raw files (```*.mzml```, ```*.mgf```, ```*.mzxml```, ```*.ms2```, ```*.pkl```) and a dictionary (```*.fasta```).
 Output: ```*.mzid``` for each of raw files provided, ```LabelledQuant.txt``` a tab deliminated file with the protein names and the spectrum counts, and ```evalue.txt``` a tab deliminated file of the evalue of the spectrums for further analysis.
 Identification is performed by utilizing [MSGF+ tool developed by PNNL](https://omics.pnl.gov/software/ms-gf), and Quantification is conducted by utilizing [MSnbase](http://bioconductor.org/packages/release/bioc/html/MSnbase.html), a bioconductor package by Laurent Gatto _et. all._